 - Misspelled words: Always, always proofread your CV for grammar and spelling mistakes.
 Use a spell checker but don’t rely on it 100% - get someone to read through it in case you miss a potentially embarrassing typo!

 - Pronouns: Adding pronouns (I/he/she) on your CV is simply unnecessary.
 After all, your name will have (hopefully) been included at the top of the document, so employers will assume that the experience highlighted here is yours and no one else’s.
 Avoiding the use of pronouns also helps save valuable space.
 (Remember to write your CV in the first person!)

-Can you think of any other words and phrases that should be avoided at all costs on your CV?
-Perhaps you’ve learned the hard way and have some tips and tricks you think will help fellow jobseekers?
+Can you think of any other words and phrases that should be avoided at all cost?
+Perhaps you’ve learned the hard way and have some CV tips and tricks you think will help fellow jobseekers?
 Join the conversation down below and share your thoughts and experiences with us!

 Meanwhile, don’t forget to check out what other mistakes you should avoid making on your CV!